 You can set the default values for the properties of data resources in the Catalog Manager, so that you do not need to set them each time you insert them into your report.
 The data resources that can have default values are formulas, parameters, summaries, table/view columns, SQL columns, stored procedure columns, and user-defined data source columns.
 Query columns do not support this feature.
 Data resources that are used in a business view inherit their properties from the underlying objects.

 To set default values for a data resource

-- Select the data resource with the properties you want to set, select Show Properties on the Catalog Manager toolbar, or right-click the data resource and select Properties from the shortcut menu.
+- Select the data resource, select Show Properties on the Catalog Manager toolbar, or right-click the data resource and select Properties from the shortcut menu.

 - In the Catalog Manager, select Filter View on the toolbar.
 Designer displays the Filter View dialog box.